jkomoros/boardgame/TUTORIAL.md

 For simple types (like bools, ints, and strings) the signature is
 straightforward: a getter and a setter.
 However, there are three types of supported properties that are special: `Stack`, `Enum`, and `Timer`.
 These three types are called "Interface types" because they are a container with some configuration, as well as the specific values within that container.
 The base interface has read-only methods, and the `MutableTYPE` interface also includes mutators.
+(Note that `Stack` also has variants `SizedStack` and `MergedStack`, and `Enum` also has a `RangedEnum` variant, but as far as the Reader interface is concerned they're all just the base type).

 A generic Setter for those properties doesn't make sense in a `PropertyReadSetter` because the configuration of the property doesn't change,